-Work relating to this workstream is expected to continue into FY 2023/2024 in particular in relation to the development & proposed material changes to the water intakes at Hinkley C. This will meet the objectives of Marine Spatial Prioritisation programme, as an example of D&S IFCA's commitments to national engagement to support sustainable development, directly funded by Defra.
+Work relating to this workstream is expected to continue into 2023/2024 in particular in relation to the development & proposing material changes to the water intakes at Hinkley C. This will meet the Marine Spatial Prioritisation programme, as an example of IFCA commitments to national engagement to support sustainable development, directly funded by Defra.